 I am sure every household will have these three basic things – Ammonia, Salt, and Vinegar.

 You can make use of these things to your biggest advantage in the following proportion to combat paint stains.

-- The ratio of mixing is 1:2:2 tablespoon of salt, vinegar and ammonia respectively
+- The ratio of mixing is 1:2:2 tablespoons of salt, vinegar, and ammonia respectively.

 If you still feel that stain is so strong, immerse the cloth in a bucket of water, add the mixture and leave it overnight and wash it the next morning.